dougeby/IntuneDocs/InTuneDocs/DeployUse/user-experience-for-mam-enabled-android-apps-with-microsoft-intune.md

 For devices that are not enrolled in Intune, the Company Portal app must be installed on the device.
 However, the user does not have to launch  or sign into the Company Portal app before they can use apps that are managed by MAM policies.

 The Company Portal app is a way for Intune to share data in a secure location.
-Therefore it's a requirement for all apps that are associated with MAM policies, even if the device is not enrolled in Intune.
+Therefore, the Company Portal app is a requirement for all apps that are associated with MAM policies, even if the device is not enrolled in Intune.

 ##  Use apps with multi-identity support